GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 ===============

-Once you have logged into your range account and accessed your Labtainer-VM, use the "labtainer-student" shortcut to open a terminal window.

-Navigate to the “labtainer-student” directory and start the lab using the
+Once you have logged into your range account and accessed your Labtainer-VM, open a terminal window and navigate to the “Labtainers/labtainer-student” directory and start the lab using the
 command:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~